 If you have pleurisy, these tissues swell and become inflamed.
-As a result, the two layers of the pleural membrane rub against each other like two pieces of sandpaper, producing pain when you inhale and exhale.
+As a result, the two layers of the pleural lining rub against each other like two pieces of sandpaper.
+This causes pain when you breathe in and out.
 The pleuritic pain lessens or stops when you hold your breath.

-Treatment of pleurisy involves pain control and treating the underlying condition.
+Treatment of pleurisy involves pain control and treating the cause.

 Signs and symptoms of pleurisy might include:

-Shortness of breath — because you are trying to minimize breathing in and out
+- Shortness of breath — often from trying to limit breathing in and out

-Pain caused by pleurisy might worsen with movement of your upper body and can radiate to your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can spread to your shoulders or back.

-Pleurisy can be accompanied by pleural effusion, atelectasis or empyema:
+Pleurisy can occur along with pleural effusion, atelectasis or empyema:

-Atelectasis.
-A large amount of fluid in the pleural space can create pressure, compressing your lung to the point that it partially or completely collapses (atelectasis).
+- Atelectasis.
+A large amount of fluid in the pleural space can create pressure.
+This can compress your lung to the point that it partially or completely collapses (atelectasis).
 This makes breathing difficult and might cause coughing.